Moussa Dadis Camara

 On 28 September 2009, protests occurred in the capital Conakry demanding that Camara step down.
 The security forces responded with force, and several dozen people died.
 On 3 December 2009, Camara was shot in the head during an assassination attempt and subsequently left the country to Morocco for medical treatment.
 Sékouba Konaté took over as acting president, with the United States and France expressing their desire to keep Camara out of the country.
-He has since been in exile in Burkina Faso, where he converted from Islam to Catholicism, changing his name from Moussa to the French form, Moïse.
+He was exiled in Burkina Faso, where he converted from Islam to Catholicism, changing his name from Moussa to the French form, Moïse, before returning to Guinea in 2021.
+On 31 July 2024, he was found guilty of crimes against humanity for his role in the 2009 protests, and was sentenced to 20 years' imprisonment.

+On March 28, 2025, he was pardoned by the transitional president, Mamady Doumbouya.

 Early and personal life

 Moussa Dadis Camara was born in 1964 in the remote town of Koulé, Nzérékoré Prefecture, in the Guinée Forestière region of southeastern Guinea, near the border with Côte d'Ivoire and Liberia.
 He is a member of the Kpelle ethnic group (known in Guinea as Guerze).
 Dadis attended primary and secondary school in Nzérékoré, about 40 km away from his birth-town of Koulé.
 He studied law and economics at Abdel Nasser University in the capital, Conakry.

 He joined the Army of Guinea in 1990 as a corporal and was later appointed the Chief of Fuels at the Guinean army base in Kindia, about 100 km northeast of Conakry.
 From 2001 to 2002, Dadis was sent to Sierra Leone as a member of the United Nations' peacekeeping troops.
 In 2004, President Conté sent Dadis, along with several other Guinean soldiers, to Bremen, Germany, for 18 months’ military training.
 In November 2008, he was named head of the Guinean army's fuel supplies unit, a branch of the Guinean Minister of Defense's cabinet.
 He was one of the leading mutineers in the 2008 Guinean military unrest.
 Prior to the December 2008 coup, he was not well known by the general population.

 In 2010, Camara converted from Islam to Roman Catholicism.
 Dadis speaks five languages: French, Kpelle, Susu, Maninka and German.